ardelperal/CONDOR/docs/Lecciones_aprendidas.md

 - AssertTrue(condition As Boolean, message As String) - Error: vbObjectError + 510
 - AssertFalse(condition As Boolean, message As String) - Error: vbObjectError + 511
 - AssertEquals(expected As Variant, actual As Variant, message As String) - Error: vbObjectError + 512
+- AssertNotEquals(value1 As Variant, value2 As Variant, message As String) - Error: vbObjectError + 516
 - AssertNotNull(obj As Object, message As String) - Error: vbObjectError + 513
 - AssertIsNull(obj As Object, message As String) - Error: vbObjectError + 514
 - Fail(message As String) - Error: vbObjectError + 515